matter-labs/zksync-web-era-docs/docs/api/hardhat/reference.md

 ## `@matterlabs/hardhat-zksync-solc`

-This plugin is used to provide convenient interface for compiling zkSync smart contracts.
+This plugin is used to provide a convenient interface for compiling zkSync smart contracts.

 ### Npm

 [@matterlabs/hardhat-zksync-solc](https://www.npmjs.com/package/@matterlabs/hardhat-zksync-solc)

-You can add this plugin to your project with the following comand:
+You can add this plugin to your project with the following command:

 ```
 # Yarn